 List the outstanding characteristics of your invention

 Orb is the one and only 3D mouse in the world right now that is completely oriented at gamers.
 It uses common technologies to provide a new face to gaming and allows a whole new level of immersion.
 This product can be used in conjunction with technologies like the Oculus Rift to provide full immersion.
 It also has the function of using either 2D or 3D mode allowing users to choose the way they want to play.
-Thus Orb can function in the air allowing users to game on the go, either on the bus or the train.
+Thus, Orb can function in the air allowing users to game on the go, either on the bus or the train.
 Orb can be used as a normal mouse, a 3D mouse and as a joystick allowing the Orb to have many uses which normal mice could never have.

 Current designs of 3D mice though stylish, are big bulky and non-desirable for gamers especially who need speed and ease of movement to game competitively.
 Ease of use, more immersion, portable gaming, multi-use and the ability to be compact clearly define Orb and set us far apart from existing designs making Orb extremely novel.

 Are there existing or alternative products?